 Whether your career path lies with the UN or in private organizations working to foster sustainability, the Master in International Development gives you key skills for finding job opportunities in international affairs.

-“I believe that real leadership is about supporting and inspiring people so that they can become their own leaders in anything they are responsible for,” Jesús says.
-“Leadership is a state of mind, an attitude, a mindset.
+“Leading in times of uncertainty has become the new normal,” said Jesús in an interview earlier this year.
+“I believe that real leadership is about supporting and inspiring people so that they can become their own leaders in anything they are responsible for.
+Leadership is a state of mind, an attitude, a mindset.
 You can influence and persuade others when you are connected to your own values and emotions, and you can develop your charisma using different tools and techniques.”

-The perfect profile
+The perfect profile to work in the UN

-So, what does it take to work at the UN or other international development organizations?
+So, what does it take to work in the UN or other international development organizations?
 According to Jesús, it has to do with the type of position you apply for.
 “Depending on the level of experience, if it’s a junior or mid-level candidate, we are going to be more focused on technical skills.
 If it’s more related to senior positions, we are going to be focused on leadership, decision making and soft skills.”

-In 2015, the UN created the 2030 Agenda, committing to 17 sustainable development goals that make up “a blueprint to achieve a better and more sustainable future for all people and the world.”
+Jesús also mentions that the UN is interested in attracting women leaders.
+In fact, job opportunities for women in international affairs are on the rise.
+In 2015, the UN created the 2030 Agenda.
+This committed to 17 sustainable development goals that make up “a blueprint to achieve a better and more sustainable future for all people and the world.”

 That same year, the United Nations System Staff College (UNSCC) was founded—an organization dedicated to training the individuals who will form part of the organizations that will bring about that change.
 An integral part of the UNSCC’s mission is “to increase technical and substantive knowledge spanning the three pillars of the UN’s work: peace and security, human rights, and development,” enabling the UN system and its partners to address the challenges posed by the 2030 SDGs.